It’s time we talked about GDPR and why it’s so important in the print and direct mail industry right now.

 First of all, let’s dissect what the GDPR actually is: GDPR stands for the General Data Protection Regulation and it is designed to revamp and update the existing Data Protection Directive.

 Simply put, the GDPR looks to simplify, update and ultimately, protect your personal data.
+It's a new law that's been introduced in 2018 and has some marketers running scared.

 Well, without it, your data would have no protection, people could technically do whatever they wanted with it and that’s seriously dangerous.